Coarsened Bayesian VARs -- Correcting BVARs for Incorrect Specification: Coarsened Posterior Distributions

-To understand the role of the coarsening parameter $\alpha$, it is useful to note that the resulting posterior corresponds to shrinking the sample size from $T$ to $\zeta_T T$.
-Hence, when $\alpha$ is small and coarsening is relevant, the sample size is substantially reduced and the posterior is much less concentrated.
-This is sensible, as substantial coarsening should be associated to a larger extent of mis-specification, and hence uncertainty should indeed be larger.
-Yet, if $\alpha$ is set to a small number when the model is instead approximately correct, posterior credible sets will be too large and model complexity likely under-estimated.
-Therefore, the choice of the parameter $\alpha$ is very important for coarsening to be helpful.
+The standard likelihood is raised by a learning rate $\phi$.
+To understand the role of this learning rate, it is useful to note that the resulting posterior corresponds to shrinking the sample size from $T$ to $\phi T$.
+Hence, when $\phi$ is small and coarsening is relevant, the sample size is substantially reduced and the posterior is much less concentrated.
+This is sensible, as substantial coarsening should be associated with a larger extent of misspecification, and hence uncertainty should indeed be larger.
+Yet, if $\phi$ is set to a small number when the model is instead approximately correct, posterior credible sets will be too large and model complexity likely under-estimated.
+Therefore, the choice of the parameter $\phi$ is very important for coarsening to be helpful and we will discuss a method to select it in a fully automatic manner later in the paper.

 It is worth stressing that this form of the coarsened posterior does not require the computation of the relative entropy term since it is absorbed in the constant of proportionality (and thus independent of $\bm \vartheta$).
-In macroeconomic time series it might make sense that $\alpha$ is a function of $T$ as well.
-This is because longer time series have the potential to be corrupted by extraordinary events that imply appreciable departures from a linear and homoskedastic model.
-In this regard, \cite{miller2018robust} suggest that as a simple starting point one could set $\alpha = T$, implying that you need to observe at least $T$ additional observations to be robust to a presumed perturbation.
-Alternatively, $\alpha$ could be set as a decreasing function in $T$, effectively capturing the notion that longer series tend to feature more outliers, structural breaks and other non-linear features.